The Ghost Writer: Plot introduction

 Nathan Zuckerman is a promising young writer who spends a night in the home of E.I.
 Lonoff (a portrait, it has been argued, of Bernard Malamud or Henry Roth, or a composite of both), an established author whom Zuckerman idolizes.
 Also staying in the Lonoff home is Amy Bellette, a young woman with a vague past whom the narrator apparently comes to suspect of being Anne Frank, living in the United States anonymously, having survived the Holocaust.
 Many have observed similarities between Lonoff and Isaac Bashevis Singer.

 Television movie

 In 1983 a television adaptation was made of the book in the UK.
 It was directed by Tristram Powell and starred Rose Arrick, Claire Bloom, Sam Wanamaker, Cecile Mann, MacIntyre Dixon, Mark Linn-Baker, Ralph Morse, Joseph Wiseman, and Patricia Fellows.

 Critical reception

 The book was widely praised at publication.
 In The New York Times Book Review, critic Harold Bloom said of the three collected Zuckerman novels, "Zuckerman Bound merits something reasonably close to the highest level of esthetic praise for tragicomedy."

-In 2018, The Ghost Writer was listed as one of Roth's seven essential books.
+In 2018, Esquire listed The Ghost Writer as one of Roth's seven essential books.